 Which is why becoming a mother has been so interesting.

 Sunday before last.

-Not that I’ve tried very hard, but so far, I’ve found relatively few new mom narratives that don’t echo one of these two themes: either A) having a baby gave my life meaning! and B) it challenged me in ways I never thought possible!
+Not that I’ve tried very hard, but so far, I’ve found relatively few new mom narratives that don’t echo one of these two themes: either A) having a baby gave my life meaning! or B) it challenged me in ways I never thought possible!
 And the thing is, cliches are cliches because they’re true, just like these two are.
 Having a baby does give your life immense meaning.
-Have a baby does challenge you, dramatically.
+Having a baby does challenge you, dramatically.

 I don’t want to dismiss these, particularly because lots of new parents have it really hard.
 Single moms, single dads, single-income families, and that income is just barely enough.
 It’s hard to have emotional nuance when you’re struggling.